Subanana vs Rev (2026): A Documentation-Based Comparison

 For solo users on light-to-moderate usage, the two free tiers are different shapes — Rev's 45-min English-only allocation vs Subanana's 15-min-per-file with no aggregate cap.
 For paid usage, Rev Essentials ($25.49/seat annual) is similar in price to Subanana Lite ($9/mo annual) but Rev gives 5,000 min/seat/mo — much more raw minutes per dollar for English transcription.
 For teams of 3+, Subanana's per-workspace pricing gets cheaper as the team grows; Rev's per-seat model scales linearly.

-Does Rev support Cantonese?
+Does Rev support Cantonese or other Asian languages?

 Can I get human-verified transcription from Subanana?